klauspost/compress/s2/README.md

 Decoding is compatible with Snappy compressed content, but content compressed with S2 cannot be decompressed by Snappy.
 This means that S2 can seamlessly replace Snappy without converting compressed content.

+S2 can produce Snappy compatible output, faster and better than Snappy.
+If you want full benefit of the changes you should use s2 without Snappy compatibility.

 S2 is designed to have high throughput on content that cannot be compressed.
 This is important, so you don't have to worry about spending CPU cycles on already compressed data.

 ## Benefits over Snappy

 * Better compression
+* Adjustable compression (3 levels)
 * Concurrent stream compression
-* Faster decompression
+* Faster decompression, even for Snappy compatible content
 * Ability to quickly skip forward in compressed stream
 * Compatible with reading Snappy compressed content
-* Offers alternative, more efficient, but slightly slower compression mode.
-* Smaller block size overhead on incompressible blocks.
+* Smaller block size overhead on incompressible blocks
 * Block concatenation
+* Uncompressed stream mode
-* Automatic stream size padding.
+* Automatic stream size padding
-* Snappy compatible block compression.
+* Snappy compatible block compression

 ## Drawbacks over Snappy

 * Not optimized for 32 bit systems.
-* Uses slightly more memory (4MB per core) due to larger blocks and concurrency (configurable).
+* Streams use slightly more memory due to larger blocks and concurrency (configurable).

 # Usage